rsdoiel/antenna/socal_north.md

 ---

-## Hughes Fire burns through more than 10K acres in Castaic.
-Evacuations, school closures in place
+## Hughes Fire in Castaic now 56% contained with rain in the forecast

-date: 2025-01-22, updated: 2025-01-23, from: The LAist
+date: 2025-01-22, updated: 2025-01-24, from: The LAist

-Around 31,000 people are under evacuation orders after the fire quickly grew to more than 10,000 acres.
+Around 38,000 people are under evacuation warnings after the fire quickly grew to more than 10,300 acres.

 <br>